umccr/orcabus/lib/workload/stateful/filemanager/README.md

 ## Local development

-Localstack enables deploying and testing AWS services locally.
 See the [deploy][deploy] directory for the cdk infrastructure code.

 In a nutshell, a filemanager developer only needs to run the following:

 ```sh
 ./scripts/watch.sh
 ```

 To automatically recompile changes and re-deploy the changes.

-Please don't use `scripts/deploy.sh` on production deployments, it is only meant for local development.
+Please don't use `scripts/deploy.sh` on production deployments, it is only meant for development.

 ## Database